-When this is set to 1 and the MPI library uses the InfiniBand driver as the inter-host interconnect, SGI MPT will send its InfiniBand traffic over the first fabric that it detects.
-If this is set to 2, the library will try to make use of multiple available separate InfiniBand fabrics and split its traffic across them.
+When this variable is set to 1 and the MPI library uses the InfiniBand driver as the inter-host interconnect, SGI MPT sends InfiniBand traffic over the first fabric that it detects.
+When this variable is set to 2, the library tries to use multiple, available, separate, InfiniBand fabrics and splits the traffic across them.

 If the separate InfiniBand fabrics do not have unique subnet IDs, then the rail-config utility is required.
 It must be run by the system administrator to enable the library to correctly use the separate fabrics.

-Default: 1 on all SGI UV systems.
+The default is 1 on all SGI UV systems.